-This course is designed to be a capstone course for the office professional and provides a working knowledge of modern office procedures.
-Emphasis is placed on scheduling, telephone procedures, travel arrangements, event planning, office design, and ergonomics.
+This course is designed to be a capstone course for the office professional and provides a working knowledge of administrative office procedures.
+Emphasis is placed on written and oral communication skills, office software applications, office procedures, ethics, and professional development.
 Upon completion, students should be able to adapt in an office environment.
 Classroom Hours (2.00), Lab/Shop Hours (2.00).